Article | Last updated: 03/11/2020 | Ministry of Foreign Affairs

 Does Svalbard have its own shelf?

-It is clear that Svalbard is part of the Kingdom of Norway, and no one questions that.
+It is clear that Svalbard is part of Norway, and no one questions that.
 All continental shelf areas that originate from Norwegian territory are Norwegian in the sense that they are subject to Norwegian jurisdiction.
 Accordingly, the shelf areas around Svalbard are part of the Norwegian continental shelf.

 But isn’t there disagreement about the scope of the Svalbard Treaty?